vtt33/python-challenge/README.md

 PyPoll
 Create a Python script that analyzes the votes and calculates each of the following values:
-The total number of votes cast
+The total number of votes cast.
-A complete list of candidates who received votes
+A complete list of candidates who received votes.
-The percentage of votes each candidate won
+The percentage of votes each candidate won.
-The total number of votes each candidate won
+The total number of votes each candidate won.
-The winner of the election based on popular vote
+The winner of the election based on popular vote.
-    input the resources file "election_data.csv"
+    input the resources file "election_data.csv".
-    output into the file "election_analysis.txt"
+    output into the file "election_analysis.txt".
     read the input file, skip the header, and run the for loop to find the outputs.
     The output will be printed with the format:
     "Election Results"